Kristina01111000/Drws_site/README.md

 - Change four month learning program to Dr W’s Learning Program
 - Change Dr W’s monthly topics to monthly topics
-- Link 30 day challenge instead of four element scorecard T- HINK ABOUT 4 corners page, is it necessary
+- Link 30 day challenge instead of four element scorecard
+- THINK ABOUT 4 corners page, is it necessary

+- remove the time requirement from lessons, check that it is gone
+-